-Most women have few signs of premature ovarian failure.
+Most women have few signs of primary ovarian insufficiency, but your health care provider may suspect the condition if you have irregular periods or are having trouble conceiving.
 Diagnosis usually involves a physical exam, including a pelvic exam.
-Your doctor might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.
+Your provider might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.

-Your doctor might recommend one or more of these tests:
+Your provider might recommend one or more tests to check for:

-- Pregnancy test.
-This checks for an unexpected pregnancy in a woman of childbearing age who has missed a period.
+- Pregnancy.
+A pregnancy test checks for an unexpected pregnancy if you're of childbearing age and missed a period.

-Treatment for premature ovarian failure usually focuses on the problems that arise from estrogen deficiency.
-Your doctor might recommend:
+Treatment for primary ovarian insufficiency usually focuses on the problems that arise from estrogen deficiency.
+Your health care provider might recommend:

 Estrogen therapy.
-Estrogen therapy can help prevent osteoporosis and relieve hot flashes and other symptoms of estrogen deficiency.
-Your doctor typically prescribes estrogen with the hormone progesterone, especially if you still have your uterus.
-Adding progesterone protects the lining of your uterus (endometrium) from precancerous changes caused by taking estrogen alone.
+Estrogen therapy can help prevent osteoporosis as well as relieve hot flashes and other symptoms of estrogen deficiency.
+Your provider may prescribe estrogen with the hormone progesterone, especially if you still have your uterus.
+Adding progesterone protects the lining of your uterus (endometrium) from precancerous changes that may be caused by taking estrogen alone.

-The combination of hormones can cause vaginal bleeding again, but it won't restore ovarian function.
+The combination of hormones may make your period come back, but it won't restore ovarian function.
 Depending on your health and preference, you might take hormone therapy until around age 50 or 51 — the average age of natural menopause.

 In older women, long-term estrogen plus progestin therapy has been linked to an increased risk of heart and blood vessel (cardiovascular) disease and breast cancer.
-In young women with premature ovarian failure, however, the benefits of hormone therapy outweigh the potential risks.
+In young women with primary ovarian insufficiency, however, the benefits of hormone therapy outweigh the potential risks.

 Calcium and vitamin D supplements.
-Both are important for preventing osteoporosis, and you might not get enough in your diet or from exposure to sunlight.
-Your doctor might suggest bone density testing before starting supplements to get a baseline bone density measurement.
+Both nutrients are important for preventing osteoporosis, and you might not get enough in your diet or from exposure to sunlight.
+Your provider might suggest bone density testing before starting supplements to get a baseline measurement.

-For women ages 19 through 50, the Institute of Medicine recommends 1,000 milligrams (mg) of calcium a day through food or supplements, increasing to 1,200 mg a day for women age 51 and older.
+For women ages 19 through 50, experts generally recommend 1,000 milligrams (mg) of calcium a day through food or supplements, increasing to 1,200 mg a day for women age 51 and older.

-Scientists don't yet know the optimal daily dose of vitamin D. A good starting point for adults is 600 to 800 international units (IU) a day, through food or supplements.
-If your blood levels of vitamin D are low, your doctor might suggest higher doses.
+The optimal daily dose of vitamin D isn't yet clear.
+A good starting point for adults is 600 to 800 international units (IU) a day, through food or supplements.
+If your blood levels of vitamin D are low, your provider might suggest higher doses.

 Lifestyle and home remedies

-Learning that you have premature ovarian failure may be emotionally difficult.
+Learning that you have primary ovarian insufficiency may be emotionally difficult.
 But with proper treatment and self-care, you can expect to lead a healthy life.

 - Learn about alternatives for having children.
-If you'd like to add to your family, talk to your doctor about options such as in vitro fertilization using donor eggs or adoption.
+If you'd like to add to your family, talk to your health care provider about options such as in vitro fertilization using donor eggs or adoption.

-- Talk with your doctor about the best contraception options.
-A small percentage of women with premature ovarian failure do spontaneously conceive.
+- Talk with your provider about the best contraception options.
+A small percentage of women with primary ovarian insufficiency do spontaneously conceive.
 If you don't want to become pregnant, consider using birth control.

 - Keep your bones strong.
-Eat a calcium-rich diet, do weight-bearing exercises such as walking and strength-training exercises for your upper body, and don't smoke.
-Ask your doctor if you need calcium and vitamin D supplements.
+Eat a calcium-rich diet, do weight-bearing exercises such as walking and strength training exercises for your upper body, and don't smoke.
+Ask your provider if you need calcium and vitamin D supplements.

 - Keep track of your menstrual cycle.
 If you miss a period while taking hormone therapy that causes you to have a monthly cycle, get a pregnancy test.